Student travel insurance

 What doesn’t your insurance cover?

 When you shop around for travel insurance, make sure that you’re aware of the activities that aren't covered in your policy before you buy.
-Some high-risk activities won't be covered under your policy, and there will also be other rules to remember (like unattended luggage).

 A general rule to remember is that travel insurance is there to protect you from unexpected events, which is why most policies won’t cover you for:

 - Being under the influence of alcohol or non-prescribed drugs

 - Ignoring 'Avoid non-essential travel' or ‘Do not travel’ ratings on safetravel.govt.nz

 - Loss, damage or theft of unattended luggage